Sitefinity/mvc-samples/ProgressAgenticRAGWidgets/README.md

 1. In the Agentic RAG Dashboard, navigate to _Advanced » API Keys_
 1. Create a new API key, copy it, and save it somewhere, for example &ndash; in Notepad.
 1. In Sitefinity CMS backend, navigate to _Administration » Settings » Advanced_.
-1. In the tree on the left, expand the _AgenticRAG » Knowledge Boxes_ node.
+1. In the tree on the left, expand the _PARAG » Knowledge Boxes_ node.
 1. Click _Create new_.
 1. In _Base URL_, paste the endpoint you from _Step 2_.<br>
 	For example, <code>https://europe-1.rag.progress.cloud</code>.